AhmedFouad60/fressStyle-web-Dev/README.md

-# repo to include all of my fast code projects [not specifi to one lanuge or framework]
+# repo to include all of my fast code projects [not specific to one language or framework]

 * it will include bootstrap ,sass,laravel,nodejs,React, ............ :)